Mohamed-khattab/Simple-Linux-Shell/Readme.md

 - Program invocation with forking and child processes
 - support Background execution of programs with & at the end od the command
 - SIGINT signal when Ctrl-C is pressed (shell is not exited)

+## How to run

+gcc -o shell main.c

+./shell